FreeCAD/Website/content/news/2024/06/tutorial-approaching-the-how-do-i-get-started-in-freecad-question/index.en.md

 ---
-title: 'Tutorial: Approaching the “How do I get Started in FreeCAD” Question!'
+title: 'Tutorial: Approaching the “How do I get started in FreeCAD” question!'
 date: 2024-06-11
 author: Jo Hinchliffe
 draft: false